 The POUR principles

 We interpret what’s going on around us by using our five senses – sight, smell, sound, taste and touch.
-Our brain needs to receive information through our senses so that it can process and understand that information.
+Our brain needs to receive information through our senses so that it can process and understand, or perceive that information.

 When we access electronic content we use a combination of sight, sound and touch.
 Users need to be able to choose how they access content through any combination of these three senses – visual, audio or touch (via braille devices).

 In this context, it is the semantic meaning and HTML structure that is important.
-Styling and presentation might enhance the look and feel of the content but screen readers won’t be able to see this.
+Styling might enhance the visual presentation of the content but screen readers won’t be able to see this.
 Not all users will be able to hear audio content and will need to read a transcript.
 Or a user might need to read a transcript as well as watch a video to understand what’s going on.

 People might use assistive technologies to access content and this isn’t always going to be a keyboard and mouse.
 Users must be able to successfully find, navigate and interact with content by whichever means necessary.
 That could be a keyboard, a braille keyboard, sip and puff, screen readers and voice commands to name a few.